 Knowledgebase: Hosted PBX

-Create an S3 Bucket for the Call Recordings Integration
+Create an S3 Bucket for Call Recordings Remote Storage

 1. Search for s3 in the top search bar and select S3 from the Services drop-down:

 2. Click on the Create bucket button: